victorbruce/programmatic-uikit/README.md

-# Programmatic UIKit
+# Programmatic UIKit 📲

-Composing reusable UIKit code once at a time without storyboards.
+Composing reusable UIKit code 👨🏽‍💻 programmatically once at a time without storyboards.

+## Tech Stack
+- Swift
+- UIKit

 ## Project-based Topics

-- **NavigationControllers**: contains code snippets on how to set a Navigation Controller as the main type of navigation to present multiple screens programmatically without the use of a storyboard.
+- **NavigationControllers**: contains code snippets on how to set a **Navigation Controller** as the main navigation to present multiple screens programmatically without the use of a storyboard.

+- **TabBarControllers**: contains code snippets on how to set a **Tab Bar Controller** as the main navigation to present multiple screens programmatically without the use of a storyboard.